 Sometimes, there may be extra, unused video clips or other material you did not delete during the editing process that makes Premiere think the sequence is longer than it really is.
-Click and drag the gray bracket until it snaps into place at the desired end of your video.
+Press the \ key to show your entire filled timeline to double check that you haven't missed anything.